vinibaggio/outpost-old/README.markdown

 Outpost gather all status reports and consolidate them by returning the highest priority status.
-So if only one scout report a <code>:down</code> status, the overall system status will be :down.
+So if only one scout report a <code>:down</code> status, the overall system status will be <code>:down</code>.
 The status list and their priority is as follows (from lowest to highest priority):

     :up